NAELA Journal Article Guidelines

 • Outline of the major points of your review (optional).

-• The anticipated audience who would benefit from reading your review and the book.
+• The anticipated audience that would benefit from reading your review and the book.

 • Any special knowledge, expertise, or connection to the book, its author, or its subject matter.